dell/terraform-provider-powerscale/docs/resources/synciq_peer_certificate.md

 resource "powerscale_synciq_peer_certificate" "certificate" {
   depends_on = [terraform_data.cert]
   // required
-  // Cannot be updated, requires-replace path = "/ifs/peerCert1.crt"
+  // Cannot be updated
+  // If the value of this resource is changed, Terraform will destroy this resource and recreate it. path = "/ifs/peerCert1.crt"
   // optional
   name         = "cert1"